 The service life of the UK Royal Navy’s Astute Class submarines, which are designed to replace the Swiftsure Class submarines launched between 1973 and 1977, began with the commissioning of HMS Astute in August 2010.

 Of the seven Astute Class submarines ordered, three have been completed with four in various stages of construction.
 HMS Ambush was commissioned in March 2013 followed by HMS Artful in March 2016.

 HMS Audacious, HMS Anson, HMS Agamemnon and HMS Agincourt are expected to enter service in 2019, 2020, 2022 and 2024, respectively.

 Vanguard Class submarines became all-important for the UK Royal Navy following the decommissioning of RAF WE.177 free-fall nuclear bombs, as the vessels became the only remaining platform for the UK’s nuclear weapons.

 The first of the Vanguard Class submarines, HMS Vanguard, was commissioned in 1993, followed by HMS Victorious in 1995, HMS Vigilant in 1996 and HMS Vengeance in 1999.

-The treaty capped the number of strategic missile submarines at 14, after which Electric Boat contracted to complete the conversion of USS Ohio, USS Michigan, USS Florida and USS Georgia.
+The treaty capped the number of strategic missile submarines at 14, after which Electric Boat was contracted to complete the conversion of USS Ohio, USS Michigan, USS Florida and USS Georgia.

 France’s fleet of six Barracuda Class submarines has been designed to replace the nation’s four Rubis submarines and two Amethyst Class submarines, with the fleet considered a key element of the Force Océanique Stratégique Navy Command.

-The first submarine, named Suffren, is expected to be delivered in 2016 and commissioned in 2017, with the remaining vessels to be delivered every two years through to 2026.
-The entire cost of the Barracuda programme has been estimated at €8.7bn.
+The first submarine in class, Suffren, is expected to be commissioned in 2020, while the remaining vessels are scheduled to be delivered until 2030.
+The entire cost of the Barracuda programme is estimated at €9bn ($10.1bn).